gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 Door knob (or barrel) capacitors are a form of ceramic capacitor named after their look-alike appearance to a door knob.
 They are usually rated for high voltages (kV's), and used in RF applications.
 They hav a low dielectric loss and linear temperature co-efficient of capacitance.
 They are typically used in the frequency range from 50kHz-100MHz.

 {{< figure src="/images/2011/09/door-knob-capacitors.jpg" width="666px" caption="Ceramic, high-voltage 'door-knob' capacitors.
-Image from www.trademe.co.nz." caption-position="bottom" >}}
+Image from www.trademe.co.nz."  >}}

 # Dielectric Constants Of Common Materials